 If the thought of an aftershave inspired by an opera has you rolling your eyes, bear with us.
 It might sound a little high-brow, but that doesn’t mean you should be raising your eyebrows.
 Because, while the concept may be contrived, this cologne — influenced by Giuseppe Verdi’s tale of tragic love, La traviata — is light-hearted and lovely enough to take your mind off the dark days of winter.

-If you’re yearning for summer, this is the ideal New Year fragrance for you.
+If you’re yearning for the (cross your fingers) freedom of summer, this is the New Year fragrance for you.
 It’s imbued with bright, sunny nuances of bergamot and neroli, while notes of lavender, rose and violet (ingredients perfumers aren’t usually brave enough to market to men) offer up an unexpectedly floral feel.
-Even so, to reassure the traditionalists, Acqua di Parma has added in an accord of cedarwood, the perfect way to cap off this Colonia with a classic feel.
+Even so, to reassure the traditionalists, Acqua di Parma has added in an accord of cedarwood — which caps off this Colonia with a classic feel.

 Acqua di Parma Note di Colonia I

-Give it a spritz, and the prevailing scent will present itself as grainy, rich leather — looking to be a big trend in 2020.
-But TT is deeper and darker than your initial impression, and will bleed out further fragrances; including those of spiced incense and ambroxan — the sweet, earthy substance produced by sperm whales.
-(There’s another animal that could have featured on the cap, come to think of it.)
-It’s a good thing the oriental scent outshines the bottle; because we really don’t have the horn for that rhino.
+Give it a spritz, and the prevailing scent will present as vetiver — a big trend currently in the fragrance world.
+But Mr Penhaligon is deeper and darker than your initial impression, and will bleed out further fragrances; including those of spiced incense, cedarwood and ambrox — that sweet, earthy and utterly unique substance produced by sperm whales.
+And, to top if off, a gentle fluttering of bergamot and jasmine for freshness.

 If you want a lightweight, subversive scent, try Creed Aventus Cologne

-‘New, modern and urban-spirited’ was the brief for Creed’s reinvented Aventus.
+‘New, modern and urban-spirited’ was the brief for Creed’s Aventus.
 It was a tall order.
-But, while it may be impossible to make something smell ‘urban-spirited’ (the Jubilee line on a Wednesday?), the storied perfume house has created a timely, moreish fragrance that sits incredibly well alongside its more heritage offerings.
-It really is impressive; a front-runner for our scent of the year.
+But, while it may be impossible to make something smell ‘urban-spirited’ (the Jubilee line on a Wednesday?
+Now there’s something we don’t miss…), the storied perfume house’s best-seller is a timely, moreish fragrance that sits incredibly well alongside more heritage offerings.
+We take a potent dip into its history — and celebrate a decade of Aventus — here.